Search Redlands

 Biology

-Dr. Lei Lani Stelle is a full professor who joined the Department of Biology at the University of Redlands in 2008 after spending six years as an assistant professor at Rochester Institute of Technology in New York.
-She has taught both non-majors and majors courses in introductory biology, along with upper-division courses in comparative animal physiology, marine ecology, mapping animals, marine mammal biology, and research.
-She is an advocate for study abroad and has led her own travel courses focused on marine conservation to Mexico, the Pacific Northwest, Canada, and Ecuador/Galapagos Islands.
+Lei Lani Stelle is a full professor who joined the Department of Biology at the University of Redlands in 2008 after six years as an assistant professor at Rochester Institute of Technology in New York.
+She has taught both non-majors and majors in introductory biology, as well as upper-division courses in comparative animal physiology, marine ecology, mapping animals, marine mammal biology, and research.
+An advocate for study abroad, she has led travel courses focused on marine conservation in Mexico, the Pacific Northwest, Canada, and Ecuador/Galapagos Islands.

-Her research interests are the physiological ecology of aquatic mammals.
-Her current projects focus on human impacts on marine mammals in Southern California; including studies on boat disturbance of sea lions, distribution of blue whales, and behavior of dolphins.
-These projects require technologies such as photo-identification, remote field cameras, theodolites, SCUBA, and GIS analysis.
-Lei Lani includes student volunteers in her research locally along the California coast throughout the academic year and supports summer research students.
+Her research centers on the physiological ecology of aquatic mammals.
+Current projects examine human impacts on marine mammals in Southern California, including studies on boat disturbance of sea lions, blue whale distribution, and dolphin behavior.
+These projects employ technologies such as photo-identification, remote field cameras, theodolites, SCUBA, and GIS analysis.
+She involves student volunteers in her research along the California coast throughout the academic year and supports additional student researchers during the summer.

-Dr. Stelle’s research is supported by Earthwatch expeditions and she has successfully obtained grants from a variety of sources totaling approximately $1.5 million.
+Professor Stelle’s research is supported by Earthwatch expeditions, and she has secured approximately $1.5 million in grants from a variety of funding sources.

 Education